Making a complaint about a councillor

-The Monitoring Officer can only deal with complaints about the behaviour of a Councillor which are covered by the Council's code of conduct.
+The Monitoring Officer can only deal with complaints about the behaviour of a councillor, which are covered by the Council's code of conduct.

-The Monitoring Officer cannot deal with complaints about staff, such as Town Clerks, Parish Clerks, or officers.
+The Monitoring Officer cannot deal with complaints about staff (such as town clerks, parish clerks, or officers).

-You may complain about a councillor online here:
+You may complain about a councillor online:

 Alternatively, if your complaint is directed towards a Babergh and Mid Suffolk officer (non-councillor), please follow the link below:

-If you wish to complain about Town or Parish Council staff, please contact the respective council.
+If you wish to complain about town or parish council staff, please contact the respective council.

 If you would like some informal advice before you submit your complaint, you can ring our Monitoring Officer Emily Yule on 01449 724694